uoc-santiloopz/ssoo-shellscripting/NOTES.md

 * ?: represents any single cheracter. `ls /bin/l???n`
 * [ ]: represents a character within a range. `ls /bin/[aeiou]*[a-f]`

+## PROCESSES
+The command `ps` informs on all the processes existing on the current window, it can be parametrized to informa about the processes of a certain user with `-u`.

 ## I/O
 The metacharacter `<` allows us to redirect the standard in to a file; also, the metacharacter `>` allows us to redirect the standard out to a file.
 The `>>` metacharacter adds the stdout to a pointed file.